collapsed-stacks/startups/questions/641/how-do-i-test-if-problem-is-not-yet-solved-before-launching-landing-page.md

 - posted by: [blunders](https://stackexchange.com/users/216182/blunders) on 2014-09-07
 - score: 3

-<p>Believe you might misunderstand how markets work.
+Believe you might misunderstand how markets work.
 Having a solution is only half the battle, and in fact, often not as important as having a market for the solution.
-The solution is not only what it is, but how it is presented. </p>
+The solution is not only what it is, but how it is presented.

-<p>Being completely original is not as important as being able to sell your idea.
-If you have a solution, market it, since that's the next step, not insuring that you don't have competition. </p>
+Being completely original is not as important as being able to sell your idea.
+If you have a solution, market it, since that's the next step, not insuring that you don't have competition.

 ## Answer 645